-We have a complete guide that explains how to send AP scores, which colleges want to see them for your applications, and how to save money on sending scores.
+Here, we give you a complete guide that goes over how to send AP scores, which colleges want to see these scores with your applications, and how you can save money on sending scores.

-You may be asking: do colleges want the official AP score report for when you're applying, or is it just for the purpose of verifying scores once you've enrolled?
-This is important to know before you spend money to send your scores!
+First off, do colleges want the official AP score report when you're applying, or is it just for the purpose of verifying scores once you've enrolled?
+This is important to know before you spend any money to send your scores.

-Turns out, AP scores often appear on your official high school transcript.
-(You can ask your guidance counselor if your school adds AP scores to the transcript.)
-Furthermore, there is a place on the Common Application for you to self-report your AP scores.
+Turns out, AP scores often appear on your high school transcript.
+Ask your guidance counselor whether your school includes AP scores on its transcripts or not.
+Furthermore, there is a place on the Common Application where you can self-report your AP scores.

-Given this info, and by looking at college admission websites and contacting admissions offices, we’ve learned that colleges for the most part want you to self-report your AP scores on applications, and only send an official report once you’ve committed to attending.
-That means you’ll only send one official AP score report in your life, once you’ve chosen a college senior year!
+Given this information, and by looking at college websites and contacting admissions offices, we’ve learned that most colleges want applicants to self-report AP scores on their applications, and only send in an official report once they've committed to attending.
+This means you’ll only submit one official AP score report in your life, once you’ve chosen the college you want to go to.

-If you are submitting AP scores as your official standardized testing, they need to be on an official score report or on a report by a school official.
+If you're submitting AP scores as your standardized test scores, they must be on an official score report or on a report by a school official.
 In other words, you can't just self-report your scores.

-But if you’re a senior looking to send your AP scores to your chosen college, or you’re applying to a school like NYU with a flexibile-testing policy, you’ll need to know how to send scores.
-Keep reading to learn how.
+Therefore, if you’re a senior looking to send AP scores to your chosen college, or if you’re applying to a school that has a flexible-testing policy, such as NYU, you’ll need to know how to send scores.
+Keep reading to learn how!

 You can use your AP scores, instead of the ACT or SAT, to apply to NYU.

-I called College Board and confirmed that when you use this service, it sends all of the AP scores you have ever gotten, not just that year’s scores.
+I called the College Board and confirmed that when you use this service, it sends all AP scores you have ever gotten and not just that year’s scores.

-If you're a senior, you will have made your college choice by AP exams (the reply deadline is May 1, and AP exams are held the first two weeks of May) so go ahead and send your score to your future school.
+If you're a senior, you will have made your college choice by the time of AP exams (the reply deadline is May 1, and AP exams are held the first two weeks of May), so go ahead and send your scores to your future school.

-You can send these free scores if you want during your freshman, sophomore, and/or junior year, but keep in mind that it’s not really necessary to do this since you’ll be self-reporting your scores on your college applications anyway.
+You can send these free scores if you want during your freshman, sophomore, and/or junior year, but keep in mind that it’s not really necessary to do this since you’ll be self-reporting your AP scores on your college applications anyway.

-If you're a freshman, sophomore, or junior, just focus on doing well on the AP tests.
+If you're a freshman, sophomore, or junior, just focus on doing well on the AP tests—not sending scores.

-If you forget to use the free score report option senior year, or if you’re sending AP scores for an application, this is how to send scores online, at any point in the year.
+If you forget to use the free score report option your senior year, or if you’re sending AP scores for an application, follow the steps below to learn how to send scores online at any point in the year.

-Simply log in to your College Board account to view and send AP scores.
+First, log in to your College Board account to view and send your AP scores.
 On the first page after you log in, click on the "Send Scores to Colleges Now" button to get started.

 Your scores are right below this, organized by year.